 There were also the startling things: Giuliani was mayor and there were large rodents.
 On early summer mornings park workers whizzing through Riverside Park on golf carts squeezed industrial strength drops of cloying, synthetic deodorizer to keep the park fresh.
 Independent book sellers were drying out; investment banking drove young people very hard; vintage shops were strangely expensive and focused on designer labels; and there was an aggressive “smartest person in the room” vibe that I had never experienced before that still grates on my nerves.

 My first week of classes I wore a 1950s charm bracelet to the library.
-It brought me a heart shuttering, you-must-be-joking, slit-eyed glare from an art history student.
+It brought me a heart shuttering, you-must-be-joking glare from an art history student.
 I understood that fairy tinkling noise can be annoying if you are trying to focus; I took it off.
 Over the next few months I wore clothes that felt more anonymous.
 That same first week, I entered a subway car on the 1/9 wearing patchouli and a student looked up and said “Ugh.
 Can you smell that stink?
-It is like those shops on St. Mark's where they are all smoking pot.”
+It's like those shops on St. Mark's where they're all smoking pot.”
 Well, the truth is pot has never been my thing, and my pot smoking friends don't wear patchouli.
 What else?
 Fevers ran high for specific and ubiquitous handbags.
 Those with less money but equal desire for the same bags made trips to Canal street in Chinatown seeking out appreciable 'copies'.
 (Btw, Roberto Saviano's 2006 Gomorra made it forever impossible for me to spot or denounce a genuine or fake in the corporate fashion world.
 Read it or watch the movie, and you will see why.)

 The history of consumption is replete with such fevers; if it isn't one thing it's another.
 But can you imagine if in order to draw the “copied” handbags closer to the feeling of wealth, security, and status that they symbolized, they were infused with a scent and that scent was patchouli?
 What if a correctly sewn label, or a hallmark stitch indicating the intellectual property of the maker was not the benchmark of authenticity, but rather a scent that would validate the experience of the user?